isac322/OneDrive-SDK-java/README.md

 ### 4. Create folder

-- For now, it can only create by parent's `FolderItem` object.
+- For now, it can only create via parent's `FolderItem` object.

 ```java
 // assume that Client object is already obtained